twinkletown/path_analysis_soln/README.md

 # path_analysis_hw
 I'm sitting next to a multi-ton, 6dof, Kuka robot arm.
 It's not doing what I want it to do.

-The robot takes in a list of points and do their best to go to those points in order.
-The thing is, I just did that and the robot didn't look right.
+The robot takes in a list of points and does its best to go to those points in order.
+The thing is, I just fed it a bunch of points and the robot didn't look right.
 For instance, there is a section of the path I sent to the robot that is a bunch of circles, and instead of tracing out circles, the robot just sat there unmoving...
-Something definitely isnt right.
+Something is definitely amiss.

 ## The ask
 Here's where you come in.
 I want to know why the robots didn't follow my instructions.
 Fortunately for us, I managed to save some logs during the run: